LogicallySpeakingLaura/coding/README.md

 # coding
-This repository contains the example code behind various theoretical concepts for multiple languages.
+This repository contains the example code behind various theoretical concepts for multiple languages.<br>
+Explanations are coded/documented in individual files.